Local SEO for Medical Practices: Getting Found by Patients in Your Area

 Step 4: Neighborhood and Service-Specific Targeting

-If multi-location practice, ensure each location has its own optimized Google Business Profile.
+If multi-location practice, ensure each location has its own optimised Google Business Profile.
 Create service pages targeting specialty keywords ("Pediatric Dentistry," "Orthopedic Surgery").
 Blog content targeting geographic keywords ("Primary Care in [Neighborhood]").
 Location-specific content helps rank in multiple neighborhoods.

 Want us to do this for your business?